 How to Transport Your Paddle Board on the Roof of Your Car

 One of the most frequently asked questions our customer service team gets is, “How do I strap my paddle board to the roof of my car?”
-Strapping your SUP to your car’s roof may seem difficult at first, but once you have all the appropriate gear, this task will be a breeze.
+Strapping your stand up paddle board to your car’s roof may seem difficult at first, but once you have all the appropriate gear, this task will be a breeze.

-To make your life easier, we’ve created a simple step-by-step guide on everything you need to know about transporting your paddle board to and from the water.
+To make your life easier, we’ve created a simple step-by-step guide on everything you need to know on how to transport your paddle board to and from the water.

 There are two ways to strap your paddle board to your car and/or SUV:

 When we say, ‘roof rack system’ we are talking about metal racks designed by companies like Thule & Yakima that typically don’t come standard with your car.
 A brand new set of roof racks ranges from $150-$300.
 You will need hard racks if you plan on taking your board on all walks of adventures — long road trips or immense highway travel.

 Note: transporting your SUP without a roof rack system will not work/be safe if you plan on traveling far distances on the highway with your board.